19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011 wef Y/A 2011 & Sub Ys/A]

+(2IA) No allowance under subsections (2A) and (2B) shall be made to any person in respect of any amount of capital expenditure incurred on the provision of PIC automation equipment for which an integrated investment allowance has been claimed under Part XIIID of the Economic Expansion Incentives (Relief from Income Tax) Act.

+[2/2013 wef 17/02/2012]

 (2J) No allowance under subsections (2A) and (2B) shall be made to any person in respect of any PIC automation equipment —

-(a) which is used for a project approved under Part XIIID of the Economic Expansion Incentives (Relief from Income Tax) Act; or
+(a) [Deleted by Act 2 of 2013 wef 17/02/2012]

 (b) for which an allowance under this section or section 19 has been previously made to that person.